plebbit/plebbit-js/README.md

 ### `subplebbit.update(subplebbitUpdateOptions)`

 > Update the content of a subplebbit.
+Only usable if subplebbit.signer exists.

 #### Parameters